-As an example, in 2017 Sapiens was involved in a dispute with a significant customer (which accounted for approximately 12% of Sapiens' revenues in 2016) under a software development project agreement, which agreement provided for the customizing, enhancement and implementation of a new product.
-The customer alleged that Sapiens had materially breached its agreement with the customer.
-After carefully examining the customer's allegations, Sapiens informed the customer that it had not materially breached any of its obligations under the agreement and that the customer had itself materially breached the agreement.
-Work on the project was cancelled due to the dispute.
-While Sapiens eventually entered into a settlement agreement with the customer, that settlement resulted in the termination of the software development project agreement, which resulted in a reduction in Sapiens' revenues and operating profit relative to its prior estimates for 2017.
-Similar such disputes with other significant customers in the future, whether due to our failure to meet upfront estimates or customer expectations, or even absent such failures on our part, could harm our reputation, thereby adversely affecting our ability to attract new customers and to sell additional solutions and services to existing customers.
+As an example, in 2017, Sapiens was involved in a dispute with a significant customer (which accounted for approximately 12% of Sapiens' and 2.3% of our consolidated revenues in 2016) under a software development project agreement.
+Work on the project was eventually canceled due to the dispute and Sapiens entered into a settlement agreement with the customer, which resulted in a reduction in Sapiens' revenues and operating profit relative to its prior estimates for 2017.
+In 2018, a significant customer in South Africa changed the scope of an ongoing project significantly, which resulted in a decrease in the revenues realized from that customer during 2018, thereby adversely impacting Sapiens' revenues in 2018.
+In 2019, a significant European customer of Sapiens cancelled, for convenience (and not due a failure by Sapiens to comply with the terms of the agreement with such customer) an implementation project.
+While Sapiens recognized and collected the vast majority of the sums payable to it under the foregoing implementation project, the cancellation resulted in the loss of potential future revenues from that customer.
+Similar such disputes with other significant customers in the future, whether due to failure on our part, or even absent such failure on our part, could result in lost revenues, and lower profit margins, and could harm our reputation, thereby adversely affecting our ability to attract new customers and to sell additional solutions and services to existing customers.